 The Government Pension Investment Fund manages and invest the reserve funds of the Government Pension Plans.
-It manages assets of ¥162,672.3 billion ($1452.5 billion) and is the biggest pension fund in the world.
+It manages assets of ¥167,535.8 billion ($1.6 trillion) and is one of the biggest pension fund in the world.
 GPIF’s established Investment Principles reflect a commitment to acting with the highest professional ethics and integrity.
 GPIF is committed to further strengthening investment management, continuing to be fully accountable and earning the trust of the public.

 Chief investment officer of the world’s largest pension fund the $1.5 trillion GPIF, Hiro Mizuno, says large institutional investors must stay calm and maintain their long term investment course.
 He told Top1000funds.com that “long term investment is needed more than ever before”.